jpbelo/pdo-db-classes/README.md

 ## READ

-### RETRIEVE ALL VALUES FROM MULTIPLE ENTRIES - result 2 level array (an array of arrays)
+### RETRIEVE ALL VALUES FROM MULTIPLE ENTRIES - result 2 level array (ARRAY OF ARRAYS OF STRINGS)

 1. DEFINE THE OBJECT
 ```